jornel83/Qwen-Agent/vga_agents/resource/flux_tool_guide.md

 # Flux Text-to-Image Tool

-## Flux Text-to-Image Tool Parameter Guide
+## Flux Text-to-Image Guide
-When using the `flux_image_gen` tool, you can set the parameters as follows:
+When using the flux_image_gen tool, you need to understand the basic concepts related to this tool.

+### What is "Prompt"?
-- `prompt`: Required.
-Describes the desired content of the generated image.
+A required field that describes the desired content of the generated image.
+It serves as the core instruction for what the model should create.

+### What is "Negative Prompt"?
-- `negative_prompt`: Optional.
-Describes content to avoid; defaults to an empty string.
+An optional field that describes content you want to avoid in the generated image.
+If not specified, it defaults to an empty string, meaning no exclusions are applied.
-- `width`: Required.
-The width of the generated image in pixels.
-Must be set to 1920.
-- `height`: Required.
-Height of the generated image in pixels.Must be set to 1080.
-- `steps`: Optional.
-Number of diffusion steps, default is 30.
-- `guidance_scale`: Optional.
-Controls the consistency between the image and the text description, default is 3.5.
-- `seed`: Optional.
-Random seed, -1 means random.

-The large model should reasonably infer these parameter values based on user needs before calling this tool.
+### What is "Steps"?
+An optional setting that defines the number of diffusion steps used in image generation.
+More steps typically lead to higher quality and more refined outputs, at the cost of longer generation time.

+### What is "Guidance Scale"?
+An optional parameter that controls how strongly the model should follow the prompt.
+Higher values mean stricter adherence to the text description, while lower values allow more creative freedom.

+### What is "Seed"?
+An optional parameter that sets the random seed for generation.
+A value of -1 means the seed is random, producing different results each time.
+A fixed seed ensures reproducibility of the same output.

 ## Flux Dev: Open-Weight Text-to-Image Model